SumitSingh711/Thyroid-cancer-detection/README.md

 <li>Recall</li>
 <li>F1 Score</li>
 </ul>
-As this was a medical disease detection, recall score was main priority to ensure all actual cancer to predict correctly Cross-validation was employed to ensure the model's robustness and avoid overfitting.
+As this was a medical disease detection, recall score was main priority to ensure all actual cancer to predict correctly.
+Cross-validation was employed to ensure the model's robustness and avoid overfitting.

 <h4>3.
 Model Deployment</h4>